Battery electric multiple unit: Stadler Flirt Akku

-In July 2019, Schleswig-Holstein rail authority NAH.SH awarded Stadler a €600m order for 55 battery-powered Flirt Akku multiple unit trains along with maintenance for 30 years.
-The trains, which offer 150 km of battery range, will start entering service in 2022 replacing DMUs on non-electrified routes.
+In July 2019, the Schleswig-Holstein rail authority NAH.SH awarded Stadler a €600m order for 55 battery-powered Flirt Akku multiple unit trains along with maintenance for 30 years.
+The trains, which offer 150 km of battery range, were planned to start entering service in 2022 replacing DMUs on non-electrified routes.
+Finally, the SH-XMU program inaugurated the trainsets in increments between 2023 and 2025.

 Siemens Mireo Plus B

-The five routes of: Offenburg to Freudenstadt/Hornberg, Offenburg to Bad Griesbach, Offenburg to Achern, Achern to Ottenhöfen and Biberach (Baden) to Oberharmersbach-Riersbach will operate from December 2023 on electrified and unelectrified track, the 120 seat Seimens Mireo Plus B battery-powered/overhead power line trains.
+The five routes of: Offenburg to Freudenstadt/Hornberg, Offenburg to Bad Griesbach, Offenburg to Achern, Achern to Ottenhöfen and Biberach (Baden) to Oberharmersbach-Riersbach started to operate from April 2024 on electrified and unelectrified track, the 120 seat Siemens Mireo Plus B battery-powered/overhead power line trains.
 On only battery operation the trains have a range of 80 km.

 Georgia

 The New Athos Cave Railway in Abkhazia in the country of Georgia has three narrow-gauge power-concentrated battery electric multiple units built by the Railroad Machinery Plants of Riga in Latvia.
 Two Ep «Tourist» trains were built in 1975 and later modernized in 2005 and 2009, and the new Ep-563 train was built in 2014.
-Since 2014 this it been the only train in use.
+Since 2014, this has been the only train in use.
 The first Ep train is based at Anakopea station for doubling the Ep 563 train in case of malfunction.
 Another Ep train is based at the depot.
 Each train consists of 6 cars, including 1 power car with driver's cab, motors and power equipment and 5 trailer cars for passengers (4 intermediate cars and 1 observation car in the end).
 Both models can run either on a third rail with 300 V DC or batteries with 240V DC being used for short unelectrified sections at switches without a third rail, and also at passenger stations where the third rail has no voltage for safety reasons.

 Ireland

-Between 1932 and 1949, two battery electric trains ran successfully between Dublin and Bray.
+A petrol railcar was converted to battery power by the Great Southern Railways in 1930, on a trial basis.
+Following its success, between 1932 and 1949, two battery electric trains ran successfully between Dublin and Bray.
 Two additional trains were built and placed into service in 1939, also running until 1949.
 The train's batteries were charged at each terminus via an overhead pickup.
 The train could reach 65 mph, though service speeds were typically limited to 41 mph.

 In 2019, Iarnród Éireann announced they would purchase 250 new carriages, with an option of up to 600, over a 10-year period, for use on the DART network.
 The order will consist of both electric multiple units and battery electric multiple units.
+These units will be used on the non-electrified line between Malahide and Drogheda, with three charging units to be installed at the latter location.